A unified logical framework for explanations in classifier systems: Counterfactual Conditional

 \end{definition}

 A dual notion of distance between worlds can defined from the previous notion of similarity:

-This notion of distance is in accordance of \cite{dalal1988investigations} in knowledge revision.\footnote{There are other options besides measuring distance by cardinality, e.g., distance in sense of subset relation as \cite{borgida1985language}.
-We will consider them in further research.} The following definition introduces the concept of conditional.
-Following Lewis' view, we evaluate a conditional at a state of a classifier model and stipulate that the conditional holds if all closest worlds to the actual world in which the antecedent is true satisfy the consequent of the conditional.
+This notion of distance is in accordance with \cite{dalal1988investigations} in knowledge revision.\footnote{There are other options besides measuring distance by cardinality, e.g., distance in sense of subset relation as \cite{borgida1985language}.
+We will consider them in further research.}

+The following definition introduces the notion of counterfactual conditional as an abbreviation.
+It is a form of relativized conditional, i.e., a conditional with respect to a finite set of features.\footnote{A similar approach to conditional is presented in \cite{girard2016ceteris}.
+They also refine Lewis' semantics for counterfactuals by selecting the closest worlds according to not only the actual world and antecedent, but also a set of formulas noted $\Gamma$.
+The main technical difference is that they allow any counterfactual-free formula as a member of $\Gamma$, while in our setting $X$ only contains atomic formulas. } \begin{definition}[Counterfactual conditional] We write $\varphi \Rightarrow_X \psi$ to mean that ``if $\varphi$ was true then $\psi$ would be true, relative to the set of features $X$'' and define it as follows: